lbechberger/MLinPractice/Documentation.md

 ## Classification

-First of all, before heading straight into classifying, we added a new argument: ```--small 1000``` which would just use 1000s tweets for quick testing.
-This helped testing out classifiers little by little and also helped with the debugging.
 Since we did not inherently know which type of classifier would preform the best, we chose to implement as many as possible of which their description still fitted the task at hand.
-Note: some classifiers required a StandardScaler() function provided form sklearn to work, this pipeline addition is not stated in the points below, but can be traced in the code structure.
+Note: some classifiers required a ```StandardScaler()``` function provided form ```sklearn``` to work, this pipeline addition is not stated in the points below, but can be traced in the code structure.

 ### Design Decisions